mimichaelckc/OSL_TEST/README.md

 ## How to run
-move into the "src" folderm, compile all and then run the Main.java
+move into the "src" folder, compile all and then run the Main.java

 ## Complied Design Pattern
 1. Singleton Pattern